AgentMC/Sao18/Translate/En/PR-III-01.md

 While swinging the hem of a long coat, he stood still at one point in the space with his arms folded.

 Such thin protective walls, against the attack ball of Abyssal • Horror is not as good as thin paper.
-Suteica visually imagined that as soon as one of the attack bullets that roared and pulsed, touched human, blood be splat and meat get dispersed.
+Stika visually imagined that as soon as one of the attack bullets that roared and pulsed, touched human, blood be splat and meat get dispersed.

 "Run away !!"

 『Flee it!!』

-Simultaneously with her, Lauranei screamed as well.
+Simultaneously with her, Laurannay screamed as well.

 Eight blue violet light bullets, one of which seems to be about 3 mel in diameter, fly along with a metal roaring.
 It stopped at void as if it crashed into an invisible wall, and all bounced back in random directions.
 The universe trembled.

-A myriad of stars reflected on both eyes of Suteica spread apart and made a ripple like the surface of the water and shook.
+A myriad of stars reflected on both eyes of Stika spread apart and made a ripple like the surface of the water and shook.
 Immediately afterwards, the shock-waves that arrived shook the bulk of the dragon.

-Suteica who lost the word realized that a small instrument on the right end of the device board was able to jump to the top end in an instant.
+Stika who lost the word realized that a small instrument on the right end of the device board was able to jump to the top end in an instant.

 "Lie ... ....
 Ca ... ...
 It can’t be..."

-Suteica never saw that instruments called "psychometer", even about 20% of it’s max.
+Stika never saw that instruments called "psychometer", even about 20% of it’s max.

-In the ear, Lauranei's fearful voice echoes.
+In the ear, Laurannay's fearful voice echoes.

 『......
 I can not believe it ......
 Such a strength feeling... ....
 It’s like the entire universe is shaking...』